Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Acknowledgments

 \section{Acknowledgments}

-P. C. and S. C. would like to thank E. Parsonnet and Dylan Rees for their understanding and discussions.
+P. C. and S. C. would like to thank E. Parsonnet and D. Rees for their discussions.
 A. G. G. is grateful to J. H. Bardarson, S. Ciuchi, S. Fratini, and Q. Marsal for discussions.
-D. V. thanks A. Akhmerov, A. Lau and P. Perez Piskunow for discussions. \textbf{Funding} The growth and transport work was primarily funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 within the Nonequilibrium Magnetic Materials Program (MSMAG).
-The ARPES and SARPES work was supported by Berkeley lab's program on ultrafast materials sciences, funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 and the Quantum Materials Program at Lawrence Berkeley National Laboratory, funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division, under contract DE-AC02-05CH11231.
+D. V. thanks A. Akhmerov, A. Lau and P. Perez Piskunow for discussions.
+The project was primarily funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 within the Nonequilibrium Magnetic Materials Program (MSMAG).
+The ARPES and SARPES work was supported by Berkeley lab's program on Ultrafast materials sciences, funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231.
 TEM at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 Computational resources were provided by the National Energy Research Scientific Computing Center and the Molecular Foundry, DoE Office of Science User Facilities supported by the Office of Science of the U.S.\ Department of Energy under Contract No.\ DE-AC02-05CH11231.
 The work performed at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S.\ Department of Energy under the same contract.
 P. C. is supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1752814.
 S.C. was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE1852814 and DGE1106400.
-A. G. G. is supported by the ANR under the grant ANR-18-CE30-0001-01 and the European Unions Horizon 2020 research and innovation programme under grant agreement No 829044.
+A. G. G. is supported by the ANR under the grant ANR-18-CE30-0001-01 and the European Union Horizon 2020 research and innovation programme under grant agreement No. 829044.
 D. V. is supported by NWO VIDI grant 680-47-53.
-S. E. Z. was supported by the National Science Foundation under STROBE Grant No. DMR 1548924. \textbf{Author contributions} P. C. and S. C. contributed equally to this work.
-The project was initiated and oversaw by P.C., S.C., A. G. G., A.L., and F. H..
-P. C. grew the films.
-S.C. performed synchrotron ARPES, S. C. and P. C. performed SARPES measurements, and S.C. performed the data analysis.
-P. C. performed transport measurements.
-S. Z., S. C., and P. C. performed TEM.
-M. M. R. and P. C. performed Raman measurements.
-A. G. G. and D. V. constructed the tight-binding model, and D. V. performed numerical calculations.
-Z.C. performed the molecular dynamics and S.G. performed the DOS calculations.
-P. C., S. C., A. G. G. and D. V. took part in interpreting the results.
-All authors contributed to writing the manuscript.
+S. E. Z. was supported by the National Science Foundation under STROBE Grant No. DMR 1548924.